Zell im Fichtelgebirge: Geography

 The heart of the market parish lies between the towns of Hof and Bayreuth, about 5 km from the B 2 federal road and about 10 km from the A 9 motorway.
-The River Saale rises on the Waldstein ridge in the Fichtelgebirge near Zell im Fichtelgebirge.
+The River Saale rises on the Waldstein ridge in the Fichtel Mountains near Zell im Fichtelgebirge.
 The surrounding area may explored on some 30 kilometres of signposted hiking trails.